What Is Stage 5 CKD?

 - Overall medical condition

 Without treatment, toxic waste and fluid will build up in your body, and there are medications you can be prescribed to manage this discomfort.
-You may also use ultrafiltration therapy to remove fluid buildup and, thus, make it easier for you to breathe.
+You may also use ultrafiltration therapy to remove fluid buildup, making it easier for you to breathe.

 If you or someone you love is currently in stage 5 CKD, Responsum for CKD can provide information, advice, and support, as well as the ability to connect with other CKD patients.